Privacy and Credit Reporting Policy

 Collecting your personal information

 "Personal information" is information or an opinion, whether true or not and whether recorded in a material form or not, about an identified individual, or an individual who is reasonably identifiable, and includes sensitive information.
-"Sensitive information" has the same meaning as in the Privacy Act 1988 (Cth).
-It includes information such as information or an opinion about an individual?s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation, criminal record, and health or biometric information.
+"Sensitive information" has the same meaning as in the Privacy Act 1988 (Cth) (Privacy Act).
+It includes information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation, criminal record, and health or biometric information.

-We will only collect personal information about you if you provide it to us knowingly or otherwise in accordance with this policy.
-We collect your personal information to allow us to conduct our business functions and to market and sell our products and services, as well as the specific purposes for which we collect your personal information is set out in the section entitled ?Using your personal information" below.
-If you do not provide certain personal information, we may not be able to provide certain of our services to you.
+We will only collect personal information about you if you provide it to us knowingly or otherwise in accordance with this Policy.
+We collect your personal information to allow us to conduct our business functions and to market and sell our products and services, as well as the specific purposes for which we collect your personal information as set out in the section entitled “Using your personal information" below.
+If you do not provide certain personal information, we may not be able to provide some of our services to you.

-When you register with us, acquire services, visit our website (see below), request information about us or our products, or otherwise contact us (via our website or otherwise), we may collect personal information about you including (but not limited to) your full name, email address, telephone number, address, date of birth, drivers licence details, concession card information, National Metering Identifier (NMI), Meter Installation Registration Number (MIRN) and Delivery Point Identifier (DPI) , information about your energy consumption and information about your income and payment preferences.
+We may also collect and disclose personal information that is not sensitive information (unless you have agreed that we can collect and disclose such sensitive information) about you from and to our related companies, including (but not limited to) where you are a customer of ours and also a customer of our related companies.
+Such personal information about you may include, but is not limited to, records of your non-payment of any bills issued by us or our related companies, details of overdue payment on your account(s) or a disconnection (including due to your non-payment).
+When you register with us, acquire services, visit our website (see below), request information about us or our products or otherwise contact us, we may collect personal information about you, including (but not limited to) your full name, email address, telephone number, address, date of birth, driver licence details, concession card information, National Metering Identifier , Meter Installation Registration Number and Delivery Point Identifier, information about your energy consumption and information about your income and payment preferences.